 Voting Information Who may vote?
-Shareholders recorded in our stock register at the close of business on February 27, 2012 may vote at the meeting.
-As of that date, there were 426,305,613 shares of our common stock outstanding.
+Shareholders recorded in our stock register at the close of business on February 25, 2013 may vote at the meeting.
+As of that date, there were 427,918,272 shares of our common stock outstanding.
 How many votes do I have?
 You have one vote for each share of our common stock you owned as of the record date for the meeting.
 How do I vote?
 Your vote is important.
 You may vote in person at the meeting or by proxy.
 We recommend you vote by proxy even if you plan to attend the meeting.
-You may always change your vote at the meeting if you are a holder of record or have a proxy from the record holder.
-Giving us your proxy means that you authorize us to vote your shares at the meeting in the manner you indicated on your proxy card.
-You may also provide your proxy using the Internet or telephone procedures described on the proxy card.
+You may always change your vote a the meeting if you are a holder of record or have a proxy from the record holder.
+Giving us your proxy means that you authorize us to vote your shares at the meeting in the manne you indicated on your proxy card.
+You may also provide you proxy using the Internet or telephone procedures described on the proxy card.
 You may vote for or against each director nominee and the proposals under Item 2 (ratification of appointment of independent auditors), and Item 3 (advisory vote on executive compensation), or you may abstain from voting on these items.
 If you give us your proxy but do not specify how to vote, we will vote your shares in accordance with the Board's recommendations.
 What are the Board's recommendations?
 The Board's recommendations are set forth together with the description of each item in this proxy statement.
-In summary, the Board and, with respect to the ratification of the independent auditors, the Audit Committee, recommends a vote as follows: FOR the election of the ten nominees named in this proxy statement as directors; FOR the ratification of the appointment of Deloitte & Touche LLP as our independent auditors for 2012; and FOR the approval, on an advisory basis, of the compensation paid to our named executive officers as disclosed in this proxy statement.
-If any other matters properly come before the annual meeting, we will vote the shares in accordance with our best judgment and discretion, unless you mark the proxy card to withhold that authority.
-What if I change my mind You may revoke your proxy before it is voted by submitting a new after I have voted? proxy card with a later date, by voting in person at the meeting, or by giving written notice to Mr. Scott E. Rozzell, Corporate Secretary, at CenterPoint Energy's address shown above.
+In summary, the Board and, with respect to the ratification of the independent auditors, the Audit Committee, recommends a vote as follows: • FOR the election of the seven nominees named in this proxy statement as directors; • FOR the ratification of the appointment of Deloitte & Touche LLP as our independent auditors for 2013; and • FOR the approval, on an advisory basis, of the compensation paid to our named executive officers as disclosed in this proxy statement.
+If any other matters properly come before the annual meeting, we will vote the shares in accordance with our best judgment and discretion.
+What if I change my mind after I have voted?
+You may revoke your proxy before it is voted by submitting a new proxy card with a later date, by voting in person at the meeting, or by giving written notice to Mr. Scott E. Rozzell, Corporate Secretary, at CenterPoint Energy's address shown above.